 Five questions to ask before hiring your builder

 You’ve worked hard to set money aside to improve or extend your home.
 But before a spade is put in the ground, you need to round up your prospective builders-to-be and ask them some probing questions.
-These five questions will help you find the right match for you and your project.
+Want to know the right questions to ask before hiring your builder?
+Ask these five and it will help you find the right match for you and your project.

 Ouch!
 It may sound a little rude, but it’s important to get a builder who has done this type of project before.
 There’s no use hiring a contractor who specialises in commercial offices to come and build your zero-carbon dream home!
 Always ask for references and, if possible, visit past projects that they have completed.
 Take the time to go and see them and the quality of craftsmanship.

-Question two to ask your builder: Do they want to do it?!
+Question two: Do they want to do it?!

 No-one likes to turn down work, so it’s important to check that your builder has the capacity for your project.
 A reluctant contractor at the first meeting never bodes well as it usually means they are already maxed out on current projects.